Amirhouschang/Amirhoushang/README.md

 source criticism, regional knowledge, and a habit of documenting limitations instead of hiding them.

+Living with and studying the complexity of Iran and the wider Middle East taught me to work with rapidly changing information and context.
+I learned to absorb new data and sources quickly, identify what matters, and turn it into clear, structured analysis.

 I am not a finance professional, but markets and Web3 fascinate me — on-chain data is public, huge, and messy, so many of my projects use it.
 My focus is on the data: how it is collected, cleaned, structured, analysed, and interpreted.